 5. Segment your Grassroots Fundraising Campaign Outreach

-Not all of your campaign messages should be sent to every single group of your supporters.
+Don’t send all of your campaign messages to every single group of your supporters.
 Use your organization’s data to segment your supporters into groups that make sense for your grassroots fundraising or advocacy campaign.

 Further reading: Donor Communications at Every Lifecycle Stage